Jesus Feeds the Five Thousand

 The gospel authors highly valued the story of how Jesus fed five thousand men because it is the only story that appears in all four gospels.
 On a literal level, the two stories report how Jesus feeds a multitude of people by means of a miracle.
 On a spiritual level, the two stories are allegories for receiving spiritual instruction and knowledge as food for the soul.
 The two stories are sacred geometry riddles using the Greek practices of isopsephia and gematria to "prove" the raising of Jesus.
 By identifying the isopsephia value of the key words in each story and correctly interpreting the drawing instructions disguised in the imagery of the narration, the underlying geometry diagrams in each story are constructed verse by verse.

 The Scene: The wilderness place.
+(The location of this place according to Mike Licona)

 Characters: Jesus, the twelve disciples, a vast crowd, 5000 men.